openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 ### indicators
 _Type: [Indicator](other#indicator-1) &bull; Cardinality: ONE_

-The indicators computed for this result;
+The indicators computed for this research product;
 currently, the following types of indicators are supported:

 * [Impact indicators by BIP!](other#bipindicators)